 The project is estimated to cost around $3 million, which includes architect fees, construction costs and contingency funds for cost overruns.

-Funding for the project was approved along with numerous other capital projects by the Board of Education in December and by the Board of School Estimate in January.
+along with numerous other capital projects by the Board of Education in December and by the Board of School Estimate in January.

 The project has raised concern among some residents who live near the school.
 Several have questioned the addition's design and cost, while others worry about the potential noise and disruption during construction.